 Subscribe to the eHealth program emails for information about Wisconsin's ongoing health information technology policies and initiatives.

-If you have any questions regarding the Wisconsin Medicaid Electronic Health Record (EHR) Incentive Program or are having difficulty with the application process, the following resources are available to assist you.
+If you have any questions regarding the Wisconsin Medicaid Promoting Interoperability Program, formerly known as the Electronic Health Record (EHR) Incentive Program, or if you are having difficulty with the application process, the following resources are available to assist you.

 |Available Resources||Contact Information||Service Area|

 |Wisconsin Provider Services Help Desk||800-947-9627||Technical difficulties|

 |Wisconsin Medicaid Promoting Interoperability Program Mailboxemail@example.com||Wisconsin Medicaid Promoting Interoperability Program policy and application requirements|

 The Wisconsin Department of Health Services (DHS), Division of Public Health (DPH), launched a registration system called Public Health Registration for Electronic Data Submission System (PHREDS).
 PHREDS is now the only way to register for electronically reporting data to the following DPH programs:

 Supported by MetaStar and funded by DHS, the Medicaid Health IT Extension Program offers free expert assistance to Wisconsin Medicaid-enrolled health care providers as they participate in the Promoting Interoperability Program using certified EHR technology.